Berotralstat Becomes First Oral Prophylactic for Pediatric Patients With Hereditary Angioedema

 Key Takeaways

-- Berotralstat's oral pellet formulation is approved for children aged 2-12 with hereditary angioedema, offering a new prophylactic treatment option.
+- Berotralstat's oral pellet formulation is approved for children aged 2 to 12 years with hereditary angioedema, offering a new prophylactic treatment option.

 - APeX-P trial results showed significant reductions in monthly HAE attack rates, with sustained efficacy and safety over 12 months.

-Previously approved for patients aged 12 and older, younger patients now have a treatment option to manage sudden hereditary angioedema attacks.
+Previously approved for patients 12 years and older, berotralstat now gives younger patients a treatment option to manage sudden hereditary angioedema attacks.

 APeX-P Interim Results Demonstrate Efficacy of Pediatric Berotralstat

-“Pediatric approval of [berotralstat] offers a welcome oral preventive choice for children living with HAE and provides families and clinicians with an important option for shared decision-making that matches treatment with patient needs,” Anthony J. Castaldo, CEO and chairman of the US Hereditary Angioedema Association, said in the news release.1
+“Pediatric approval of [berotralstat] offers a welcome oral preventive choice for children living with HAE and provides families and clinicians with an important option for shared decision-making that matches treatment with patient needs,” Anthony J. Castaldo, CEO and chairman of the board of directors of the US Hereditary Angioedema Association, said in the news release.1

 Trial Methods and HAE Background

-Methods of the APeX-P trial were detailed by the study authors.
+The study authors detailed methods of the APeX-P trial.
 Prior to initiating berotralstat, patients enrolled in the trial received standard-of-care treatment for 12 weeks, which could have included prophylaxis.
 The subsequent open-label period of berotralstat treatment is set to last for a total of 144 weeks.
 Results from this interim analysis were taken from 17 participants who had completed at least 48 weeks of treatment with berotralstat.2,3

-Often presenting during childhood, approximately 40% of children will experience their first HAE attack by age 5.
+HAE often presents during childhood, with approximately 40% of children experiencing their first attack by the age of 5 years.
 The rare genetic condition presents as localized swelling of tissues underneath the skin and can be accompanied by signs of an allergic reaction.
 This swelling occurs due to leaking fluid from tiny blood vessels in the body, which can build up in nearby tissues and prevent blood from moving efficiently.
 In severe cases, HAE can cause severe complications like anaphylactic shock or bronchospasm.5,6

 REFERENCES

-2. BioCryst announces positive results from APeX-P trial for ORLADEYO (berotralstat) in pediatric patients with hereditary angioedema aged 2 to < 12 years.
-News Release.
+2. BioCryst announces positive results from APeX-P trial for Orladeyo (berotralstat) in pediatric patients with hereditary angioedema aged 2 to <12 years.
+News release.
 BioCryst.
-Released February 24, 2025.
+February 24, 2025.
 Accessed December 16, 2025. https://ir.biocryst.com/news-releases/news-release-details/biocryst-announces-positive-results-apex-p-trial-orladeyor

 Newsletter